c-qwer/Lightweight-Australian-Plate-Recognition/README.md

 ├── char_cnn.pth      # Trained model weights
 ```

-## Project Structure
+## Usage
 python main.py
-Ensure test images are in ./test_img.
+Ensure images of car are in ./input.
 Annotated results will be saved to ./output.

 ## Acknowledgement